akeley98/MediocrePy/README.md

 `dimension.width` will not exceed `maximum_request.width`.
 It might not be divisible by 8.
 `output_chunks` points to 32-byte aligned storage large enough to store the number of chunks requested (`ceil(dimension.width / 8)`).

-The loop function will be run on the same thread that called `mediocre_combine`.
+The loop function will be run one one thread only: the one that called `mediocre_combine`.
 This should simplify dealing with locked data structures, but means that the input function may be a bottleneck.

 ## Specifics of MediocreFunctor loop_function